hyperstack-org/hyperstack/DOCS.md

 end
 ```

-Because Operations always return a promise, there is nothing to change on the client to call a Server Operation.
-A Server Operation will return a promise that will be resolved (or rejected) when the Operation completes (or fails) on the server.
+Because Operations always return a Promise, there is nothing to change on the client to call a Server Operation.
+A Server Operation will return a Promise that will be resolved (or rejected) when the Operation completes (or fails) on the server.

 ### Isomorphic Operations